cdshaffer/docker-pdm-utils/README.md

 so detection and curation of conserved domains is not supported.

-The best instructions for initial installation and management of the MySQL database can be found at [the Docker Hub MySQL page](https://hub.docker.com/_/mysql); specific instructions related to instalation of a specific phage database can be found on the
+The best instructions for initial installation and management of the MySQL database can be found at [the Docker Hub MySQL page](https://hub.docker.com/_/mysql); specific instructions related to installation of a specific phage database can be found on the
  [the pdm utils installation pages](https://pdm-utils.readthedocs.io/en/latest/installation.html).